We’re New Zealand’s most innovative, transformative learning environment where people come to find their edge in a rapidly changing world.

 2015: awarded the Westpac New Zealand Woman of Influence (Innovation) and the Next New Zealand Woman of the Year (Education)

-Driven by a strong sense of purpose to support positive growth for Aotearoa, Frances also sits on the boards of Watercare and Dilworth School Trust.
-She is also a selection adviser to EHF (Edmund Hillary Foundation), a judge on the Hi Tech Awards, a mentor to a number of female technology leaders (in NZ and India), and a Director to On Being Bold, a platform to support and encourage emerging female leaders and year 13 students to dream big.
+Driven by a strong sense of purpose to support positive growth for Aotearoa, Frances also sits on the boards of Watercare and is a selection adviser to EHF (Edmund Hillary Foundation), a judge on the Hi Tech Awards, a mentor to a number of female technology leaders (in NZ and India), and a Director to On Being Bold, a platform to support and encourage emerging female leaders and year 13 students to dream big.
+Frances is also on the Board of Trustees for the University of Silicon Valley.

 She holds a Master of Education Management from the University of Melbourne